jongilanga/autoirrigate/README.md

 * Optional(You can also compile the temperature sensor) under temp_sensor/dht11.c

 #Create a Database  and setup a webpage
-* create database gpio
+* Create database gpio and load your sql schema using the command below.
-* mysql -u(your_database_user_name) -p gpio  < sprinkler/database/gpio.sql (You will be prompted your password)
+* mysql -u(your_database_user_name) -p gpio  < sprinkler/database/gpio.sql (You will be prompted your password).
-* Copy  all   your sprinkler/www/* to you webserver dir
+* Copy all your sprinkler/www/* to you webserver dir.
-* Change the variable on index.php to your correct username and password
+* Change the variable on index.php to your correct username and password.

 #Run the sprinkler daemon
 * ./sprinkler